eternnoir/pyTelegramBotAPI/README.md

 def listener(*messages):
     """
-    When new message get will call this function.
+    When new messages arrive TeleBot will call this function.
-    :param messages:
-    :return:
     """
     for m in messages:
         chatid = m.chat.id